We aspire to contribute to a UK in which all households have access to affordable, safe and sustainable homes in places they want to live.

 Social housing is an integral part of the UK’s housing landscape with millions of people benefiting from stable and genuinely affordable homes.

-Lloyds Banking Group is the biggest supporter of social housing in the UK.
-We currently work with over 300 housing associations of all sizes.
+We currently work with over 320 housing associations of all sizes.

 Despite the construction of around 40,000 homes in 2021, there is still a chronic shortage of social housing in the UK.
 This is why we are committed to working with housebuilders to expand the availability of quality social housing across the UK.